String Manipulation

 End Sub

-The above program returns four rightmost characters of the phrase entered into the textbox.
+This example returns the four rightmost characters of the phrase.

-The Left function extracts the left portion of a phrase.
-The syntax is
+The Left function extracts a specified number of characters from the left side of a string.

-The Mid function is used to retrieve a part of text from a given phrase.
-The syntax of the Mid Function is
+The Mid function retrieves a portion of text from the middle of a phrase.

-n is the number of characters to retrieve.
+- n is the number of characters to extract.

 Private Sub Button1_Click(sender As Object, e As EventArgs) Handles Button1.Click